gavinhoward/bc/manuals/bcl.3.md

     **1**, and not equal to **0**.
 If **true** is returned, then leading zeroes will be added.

+    This value is *thread-local*; it applies to just the thread it is read on.

     The default is **false**.

 **void bcl_setLeadingZeroes(bool** _leadingZeroes_**)**